Parichehr13/physiological-systems-modeling/README.md

 - The repository emphasizes **model understanding and simulation results** more than software packaging.
 - Some projects may be more physiology-focused, while others emphasize numerical analysis or dynamical behavior.

-## Suggested Future Improvements

-To make the repository even stronger, consider adding:

-- a short README inside **every** project folder
-- a consistent folder structure across all projects
-- one preview figure for each project
-- a small section listing required MATLAB toolboxes, if any
-- a license file
-- tags/topics in the GitHub About section

-## License

-No license file is currently included.
-If you want others to reuse the code clearly and safely, adding a license would improve the repository.

 ---

 If you use this repository as a portfolio project, it may also help to add a short sentence about its academic context, such as coursework, self-study, or a biomedical engineering modeling class.